OscarLBergstrom/Assign-2/README.md

 # File structure

-The CI is in the file called Flask_application.py, the tests are in the folder tests.
-Test_CI.py tests the server and its responses to correct and incorrect payloads.
+The server is in the file called server.py.
+The build and testing part of the CI is in the file build_test.py.
+The tests are in the folder tests.
+Test_CI.py tests the entire CI including Server reponses, Building and Testing, and Notifications.

 # Statement of contribution